 You should also take the time to make sure your personal computer is not leaking information.
 Use a secure operating system—Windows XP was great in its time, but if you’re still running it you’re playing with fire.
 Windows 10 seems to be a pretty solid and useful OS so far.
 If you’re on anything earlier than 7, it’s time to move up.

 Run anti-virus.
-I currently recommend Panda Security if you're on Windows.
-There's a free version that doesn't eat up too many system resources.
+I currently recommend Panda Security if you’re on Windows (UPDATE January 2023: I haven’t evaluated anti-virus in a while; I’m now using Cylance, a paid service).
+There’s a free version that doesn’t eat up too many system resources.
 Supplement it with a good ad-ware scanner like Malwarebytes.
-Even if you're on a Mac, anti-virus is still important, but I don't know the options there.
+Even if you’re on a Mac, anti-virus is still important, but I don’t know the options there.

 Use a good cloud backup service to protect your data.
 I have in the past recommended Crashplan, but they’re discontinuing the Home version of their service, and I haven’t yet found another that I like.
 But if you’re looking for some possibilities: Backblaze, Carbonite and iDrive.